Why perennials?

 - Place a liner made from natural materials in the basket

-- Fill half of hanging basket with soil
+- Fill half of the hanging basket with soil

-- Take perennial plant out of its store container and place in soil of hanging basket
+- Take the perennial plant out of its store container and place it in the soil of a hanging basket

-- Hang the basket in a desired location
+- Hang the basket in the desired location

-The best perennials for hanging baskets are the ones that you enjoy!
+The best perennial plants for hanging baskets are the ones that you enjoy!

-There are many options to choose from, but those that are short are most ideal.
-This means picking plants that are no more then 12 inches high.
+There are many options to choose from, but those that are short are ideal.
+This means picking plants that are no more than 12 inches high.
 All of the plants on this list are short and suited for containers.
-Plus the majority of the plants on this list are native and pollinator friendly-- what's not to love?
+Plus the majority of the plants here are native and pollinator-friendly - what's not to love?

 Dwarf Crested Iris

-Dwarf crested iris is one of the best perennials for hanging baskets because its flowers are best up close.
-With unique blossoms, you will want to take a closer look to see their detail.
+The Dwarf Crested iris is one of the best perennial plants for hanging baskets because its flowers are unique, and your family and friends will want to take a closer look to see their intricate details.

 Zones: 3 to 9